Easy Black Bean Sheet Pan Nachos: A Quick, Healthy and Flavorful Dinner

 As an Amazon Associate, I earn from qualifying purchases.

 If you are looking for a weeknight dinner or party snack that’s simple to make and still healthy, these sheet pan nachos are it.
-Black beans, crisp tortilla chips, melted cheese, topped with fresh lettuce and cabbage, makes these nachos a healthy, protein-packed choice.
+Black beans, crisp tortilla chips, and melted cheese, topped with fresh lettuce and cabbage, make these nachos a healthy, protein-packed choice.

 Want to Save This Recipe?